dinith95/CodingBook/devops/kubernates/AKS.md

 - AKS add on component that scales the number of nodes.
 - when K8s scheduler fails to create a pod , autoscaler *provisions a new node*.
 - when autoscaler detects unused capacity , pods are moved to another node and node is removed.

+## Azure policy
+- requires 3 new pods to be runnning.
+    - 1 audit pod
+    - 2 webhook pods

+## Azure Initiative
+- collection of *Azure-policies* towards specific target.
+- eg : resources to meet the **PCI-DSS** compliance.